 There are no prerequisites for this course, and scientific background is not required.
 The course grade is based primarily on an in-class final examination, as well as on several graded quizzes administered during the semester.
 Prof. Fischer, Prof. La Belle.

 This course will examine textualism as a method of statutory interpretation, a method of interpreting legislative enactments popularized by Justice Antonin Scalia.
-We will address the folowing questions, among others: What is Textualism?
+We will address the following questions, among others: What is Textualism?
 What are the arguments for it?
 What are the arguments against? ln discussing these questions, we will consider the goals of statutory interpretation, the nature of legislative intention, and the value of various legal sources in determining the meaning of enacted law.
 Mr. Bress, Mr. Killian.
+[Catalog 625A]

 Juvenile Law (2 hrs.)